 Polish hard coal deposits belong to the Carboniferous Euro-American coal province.
 In Europe this province forms two belts of coal basins: a belt of paralic coal basins that originated near the sea in depressions along the front of the Variscan fold belt which was forming in these times, and that of limnic basins, with coals accumulating in closed basins and intermontane depressions with disconnected internal river systems.
 In Poland, coal deposits of the Carboniferous age occur in three basins (map): two basins of the paralic type - the Upper Silesian Coal Basin (USCB) and Lublin Coal Basin (LCB), and one of the limnic type - the Lower Silesian Coal Basin (LSCB).
 The exploitation of coal is being carried out in two of these basins (USCB and LCB).
 In the third of them (LSCB), the exploitation was run in the past and all of five deposits have been abandoned for about 20 years.
-For the last couple of years there have been searching and exploring works carried out in this basin resulting in a documentation of 2 new deposits: in 2014 – Nowa Ruda Pole Piast Rejon Wacław-Lech deposit in 2014 and Heddi II deposit in 2016.
+Nevertheless, there have been searching and exploring works carried out in this basin recently which resulted in a documentation of Nowa Ruda Pole Piast Rejon Wacław-Lech deposit in 2014 and Heddi II deposit in 2016.
 For Heddi II deposit, there was an exploitation concession issued and the process of preparing for the exploitation is being currently under way.

 The Upper Silesian Coal Basin (USCB) is the major coal basin in Poland.
 This is the area where all of the operating coal mines are situated except of 1 mine – Bogdanka.
-The area of Polish part of USCB is estimated at about 5,600 km2, from which the area of documented deposits amounts to above 3,045 km2.
-At present, anticipated economic resources of USCB account for about 80.33% of domestic resources of Poland.
+The total area of Polish part of USCB is estimated at about 5,600 km2, from which the area of documented deposits amounts to above 3,045 km2.
+At present, anticipated economic resources of USCB account for about 81.21% of hard coal domestic resources of Poland.

 In the Lower Silesian Coal Basin (LSCB) mining operations were phased out in the year 2000, along with the closing works in the last active coal field – Słupiec (of the Nowa Ruda mine).
 The coal production ceased in LSCB due to the difficult geological-mining conditions which resulted in clearly excessive exploitation costs.
 The anticipated economic resources meeting the anticipated economic parameters left in the abandoned mining fields of LSCB were reclassified as anticipated sub-economic.
 The abandoned anticipated sub-economic coal resources in LSCB were estimated at about 369 million tonnes.
 In 2011, in order of the Ministry of the Environment, there was the verification of the resources remained in abandoned deposits elaborated.
 As a part of this verification, there were new geological documentations with recalculated resources for seven deposits prepared and most of already documented anticipated sub-economic resources were reclassified to anticipated economic resources.
-Nowadays, together with newly documented deposits (in 2014 and in 2016), the anticipated economic resources are now equal 423.98 million tonnes.
+Nowadays, together with newly documented deposits (in 2014 and in 2016), the anticipated economic resources of LSCB are equal 423.98 million tonnes.

-The anticipated economic resources as of 31.12.2018 amount to 61,436 million tonnes.
-Energy coals represent almost 3/4 of the resources (69.60%) and coke coals – above 1/4 (29.12%) whereas the participation of other types of coals remains negligible (1.28%).
-Resources of the exploited hard coal deposits are equal 22,308 million tonnes, accounting for 36.31% of the total anticipated economic resources.
-There were 3 new deposits documented within USCB area in 2018 – Bobrek-Miechowice 2, Centrum 1 and Jas-Mos 1, which were partly allocated from already existing deposits.
+The documented anticipated economic resources as of 31.12.2019 amounted to 64,329.84 million tonnes.
+Energy coals represent almost ¾ of the resources (70.26%) and coke coals – above ¼ (28.51%) whereas the participation of other types of coals remains negligible (1.23%).
+The resources of the exploited hard coal deposits were equal 27,233.84 million tonnes, accounting for 42.33% of the total anticipated economic resources.
+There was one new deposit documented within USCB area in 2019 – Dankowice 1, which was allocated from already existing Dankowice deposit.

 Table 1 shows total hard coal resources and the current state of their exploration and development in Poland.

-- the resources drop caused by the exploitation and losses.
+- resources drop caused by the exploitation and losses.

-Economic resources of mines calculated in the deposit development plans amounted as of the end of 2018 to 3,605.45 million tonnes, increasing by 1,173.75 thousand tonnes (it means by 32.55%) in relation to the year 2017.
-The resources changes were the result of new deposit development plans elaboration, the supplements for such plans and the result of the exploitation and losses.
-In 2018 such plans and supplements were worked out for 17 deposits of which in the case of 7 deposits economic resources increased despite the running exploitation – the growth were equal 549,521 thousand tonnes.
+The economic resources of mines calculated in the deposit development plans amounted as of the end of 2019 to 4,779.20 million tonnes, increasing by 1,173.75 thousand tonnes (it means by 32.55%) in relation to the year 2018.
+The resources changes were the result of the new deposit development plans elaboration, the supplements for such plans and the result of the exploitation and losses.
+In 2019 such plans and supplements were worked out for 18 deposits and in the case of 16 deposits economic resources increased despite the running exploitation – the total growth was equal 1,257,967 thousand tonnes.
 The economic resources are currently calculated within a reference to the duration of the concession for the raw material exploitation thus their real volume in some deposits may be significantly bigger.

 The updating of the economic resources volume base will be regularly carried out in consecutive deposit development plans.

-According to the production data supplied by the operators of individual hard coal mines – as of the end of 2018 – the total output equaled 63,883 thousand tonnes, increasing by 7,059 thousand tonnes (12.42%) in relation to the previous year (Table 2).
+According to the data supplied by the operators of individual hard coal mines – as of the end of 2019 – the total output equaled 64,063 thousand tonnes, increasing by 180 thousand tonnes (0.28%) in relation to the previous year.
+(Table 2).

 Prepared by: Agnieszka Malon, Marcin Tymiński